Caoimhinv/-pands-problem-sheet/README.md

 ### Process
 At the time of writing, a lot of this was new, so much research was required!
 The **sys** module seemed the most appropriate way to deal with arguments in the command line.
 **sys.argv[1]** refers to the 2nd argument in the command line - i.e. the filename (phadThai.txt).
 The 1st argument [0] would have been the program (es.py). **'r'** lets us read the file and **'t'** specifies that it is text (as opposed to binary) - although this is probably unneccesary as both are the default values anyway.
 This is stored as **text_file**.

 So, if the textfile was in the same directory as the program, the user could enter the following directly into the command line:

     python es.py phadThai.txt

-If the file was elsewhere, the filepath would be required, e.g.
+If the file was elsewhere, the filepath would be required, as follows:

     python es.py /Users/caoimhinvallely/Desktop/GMIT Weekly Tasks/Pands-problem-sheet/phadThai.txt

 From here we're in more familiar territory - we **read()** the file, use the **count()** method to count the number of 'e's, and then **print()** the result.

 I updated this program after week 09 lectures on error handling and in particular **exceptions** which I thought might be appropriate.
 With the **try** condition the program behaves as expected if everything is entered correctly.
 The 2 **except** blocks only come into play if there's an error or **exception**.
 I've isolated the 2 most likely possibilities - 1. incorrect/misspelt filename or path, i.e. the program doesn't recognise or can't find the inputted file.
 2. no filename entered at all.
 After a bit of research I found these exceptions to be **IOError** and **IndexError**.
 If either of these are raised a helpful bit of advice is printed.
 I've included a txt file in the repositry called **phadThai.py** to test the program, although any txt file will work once the correct path is inputted.

 ### Code